astina/AstinaTradedoublerBundle/README.md

 ### Step 3: Configuration

-Add the token and feed ID to your config.yml:
+Add the token, feed ID and trackback infos to your config.yml:

 ```yaml
 # app/config.yml